-Do you want to write a book?
-Is 2020 the year you finally accomplish your dream?
+Do you have an amazing book idea but not sure what to do with it?
+Are you hoping to write a book?
+Is 2023 the year you finally accomplish your dream?

 What are the steps to write a book?
 How do you get started?
 What should you do right now, this week, and this month in order to start your book writing year off strong?